With good health

 Americares saves lives and improves health for people affected by poverty or disaster so they can reach their full potential.

-Hurricane Maria brought its devastating power to some of the same Caribbean islands recently savaged by Hurricane Irma.
-It is the worst storm to hit Puerto Rico in 80 years and caused major damage, shutting down power for the entire island.
-Our response teams are on the ground in Puerto Rico and Dominica mobilizing Maria relief.
+Hurricane Maria brought its devastating power to some of the same Caribbean islands previously savaged by Hurricane Irma.
+It was the worst storm to hit Puerto Rico in 80 years and caused major damage, shutting down power, water and critical health services.
+Our response teams in Puerto Rico and Dominica have expanded Maria relief and recovery efforts, delivering medical supplies and supporting health care.

 For people affected by poverty or disaster, health is essential to a better future.
 With good health, they can attend school, be productive at work, care for their families and contribute to strong communities.
 Poor health puts all of those opportunities at risk.
 Health is fundamental to all aspects of development.

 Since our founding in 1979, Americares has delivered more than $15 billion in quality medical aid and innovative health programs to 164 countries, including the U.S.